svrooij/WingetIntune/README.md

 - Generating the needed script information
 - Publish the app to Intune.

-This application is **Windows only** and requires **Dotnet 7** to be installed on your computer.
+This application ~~is **Windows only** and~~ requires **Dotnet 7** to be installed on your computer.
 It's also a [beta application](#beta-application), so please report any issues you find.
-A lot of commands run the `winget` command, so make sure you have the [App Installer](https://www.microsoft.com/en-us/p/app-installer/9nblggh4nns1) installed on your computer as well.
+A lot of commands run the `winget` command, so make sure you have the [App Installer](https://www.microsoft.com/p/app-installer/9nblggh4nns1) installed on your computer as well.

+This application used to be Windows only, but recently the main functionality is ported to other platforms by reducing the [platform dependencies](https://svrooij.io/2023/10/24/create-intunewin-file/).
+This means that the `package` and `publish` commands should work on any platform that supports dotnet 7.
+The `msi` command is still windows only, as it uses the `Microsoft.Deployment.WindowsInstaller` package.
+Both the `package` and `publish` won't support other sources than `winget`, and will use my [open-source winget index](https://github.com/svrooij/winget-pkgs-index/), instead of running winget to get the required information.

 [![LinkedIn Profile][badge_linkedin]][link_linkedin]
 [![Link Mastodon][badge_mastodon]][link_mastodon]